 "A hearth ordinarily, if made of good stone, will last forty foundays, that is, forty weeks, during which time the fire is never let go out.
 They never blow twice upon one hearth, though they go upon it not above five or six foundays.
 "The cinder, like scum, swims upon the melted metal in the hearth, and is let out once or twice before a sow is cast.
 "THE MANNER OF WORKING THE IRON AT THE FORGE OR HAMMER.
 "In every forge or hammer there are two fires at least; the one they call the finery, the other the chafery.
-"At the finery, by the working of the hammer, they bring it into blooms and anconies, thus:

-"The sow they, at first, roll into the fire, and melt off a piece of about three-fourths of a hundred-weight, which, so soon as it is broken off, is called a loop.
+"At the finery, by the working of the hammer, they bring it into 202 blooms and anconies, thus: "The sow they, at first, roll into the fire, and melt off a piece of about three-fourths of a hundred-weight, which, so soon as it is broken off, is called a loop.
 "This loop they take out with their shingling-tongs, and beat it with iron sledges upon an iron plate near the fire, that so it may not fall in pieces, but be in a capacity to be carried under the hammer.
-Under which they, then removing it, and drawing a little water, beat it with the hammer very gently, which forces cinder and dross out of the matter; afterwards, by degrees, drawing more water, they beat it thicker and stronger 'till they bring it to a bloom, which is a foursquare mass of about two feet long.
-This operation they call shingling the loop.

-"This done, they immediately return it to the finery again, and after two or three heats and workings, they bring it to an ancony, the figure whereof is, in the middle, a bar about three feet long, of that shape they intend the whole bar to be made of it; at both ends a square piece left rough to be wrought at the chafery.
+Under which they, then removing it, and drawing a little water, beat it with the hammer very gently, which forces cinder and dross out of the matter; afterwards, by degrees, drawing more water, they beat it thicker and stronger till they bring it to a bloom, which is a four-square mass of about two feet long.
+This operation they call singling the loop.
+"This done, they immediately return it to the finery again, and after two or three heats and workings, they bring it to an ancony, the figure whereof is, in the middle, a bar about three feet long, of that shape they intend the whole bar to be made of it; at both ends a square piece left rough to be wrought at the chafery.47 "Note.

-"Note.
 At the finery three load of the biggest coals go to make one tun of iron.
 "At the chafery they only draw out the two ends suitable to what was drawn out at the finery in the middle, and so finish the bar.
 "Note 1.
 One load of the smaller coals will draw out one tun of iron at the chafery.
 "2.
-They expect that one man and a boy at the finery should make two tuns of iron in a week: two men at the chafery should take up, i. e. make or work, five or six tun in a week.

-"3.
-If into the hearth where they work the iron sows (whether in the chafery or the finery) you cast upon the iron a piece of brass, it will hinder the metal from working, causing it to spatter about, so that it cannot be brought into a solid piece."
+They expect that one man and a boy at the finery should make two tuns of iron in a week: two men at the chafery should take up, i.e. make or work, five to six tun in a week.
+"3. if into the hearth where they work the iron sows (whether in the chafery or the finery) you cast upon the iron a piece of brass, it will hinder the metal from working, causing it to spatter about, so 203 that it cannot be brought into a solid piece".48 The greatest existing remains of Sussex iron are the balustrades which surround St. Paul's cathedral.

-The definition of ancony, given in this paragraph, is adopted by Bailey in his Dictionary (folio, 1730).
-In common with several terms employed in anatomy and architecture, it seems to be derived from the Greek word $a{\gamma\kappa\omega\nu}$.

-The greatest existing remains of Sussex iron are the balustrades which surround St. Paul's cathedral.
 They were cast at Lamberhurst furnace, and their weight, including the seven gates, is above 200 tons.
-Their cost, according to the accountbooks kept at the furnace, was £11,202, 0s., 6d.+ It may be mentioned that the annual consumption of wood at this furnace was about 200,000 cords!
+Their cost, according to the account-books kept at the furnace, was £11,202, 0s.
+6d.49 It may be mentioned that the annual consumption of wood at this furnace was about 200,000 cords!

 The ironfounders to King Charles II were Alexander Courthope, Esq., of Horsmonden, co.
 Kent, and George Brown, Esq., of Buckland, co.
+Surrey:

-Surrey: their foundries were at Ashburnham, Hawkhurst, Horsmonden, Barden, and Embden.
-Their correspondence, contracts with the commissioners of ordnance, &c., are in the possession of G. Courthope, Esq., of Whiligh.
+their foundries were at Ashburnham, Hawkhurst, Horsmonden, Barden and Embden.
+Their correspondence, contracts with the commissioners of ordnance, &c., are in the possession of G. Courthope, Esq., of Whiligh.50